How To Identify the Early Signs of Dry Rot

 Sporophores

-The final stage is the fruiting body as it grows into a mushroom shaped body that produces dry rot spores.
+The final stage is the fruiting body as it grows into a mushroom-shaped body that produces dry rot spores.
 These spores are released from the surface and are transmitted through air currents to other parts of your property.
 This stage prolongs the life of the fungus as it essentially begins the lifecycle in another area that has the optimal conditions.

-Humidity arising through condensation, rising damp or penetrating damp that causes timbers to reach a moisture content of 20% or above.
+Humidity arising through condensation, rising or penetrating damp that causes timbers to reach a moisture content of 20% or above.
 These conditions are perfect for the growth and spread of dry rot and it can affect all buildings from old to new.

 Dry rot spores will often be found all around us and in most buildings without causing any problems for the most part.
 Unless there is an underlying issue of damp which causes the right habitat for the spores to germinate most property owners will not have any issue.
-Diagnosing the underlying damp issue and correcting both the dry rot infestation and causes of damp is key to eradicating any dry rot attack.
+Diagnosing the underlying issue and correcting both the dry rot infestation and the cause of damp is key to eradicating any dry rot attack.

-This is a question that we get asked a lot when doing surveys and it is one we also have to ask ourselves when diagnosing a property’s timber decay issue.
-Both are wood destroying fungi, but they are both fundamentally different types of fungi.
-If you think you have seen signs of rot on timber in your home in Cambridgeshire we recommend you contact our team of professional experts to properly diagnose and treat any potential issue that can arise.
+This is a question that we get asked a lot when doing surveys and it is one we also must ask ourselves when diagnosing a property’s timber decay issue.
+Both dry rot and wet rot are wood-destroying fungi, but they are both fundamentally different types of fungi.
+If you think you have seen signs of rot on timber in your home in Cambridgeshire, we recommend you contact our team of professional experts to properly diagnose and treat any potential issue that can arise.

 Please read our quick wet rot guide if you think you have a wet rot issue.